Be Heart Smart – All Year Long

 Regular exercise with a well-balanced diet also helps you lose weight, lower your cholesterol, and improve your blood sugar – all of which will help reduce your risk of heart disease.
 If you have a parent or sibling with early heart disease, these healthy lifestyle choices take on even greater importance since you can’t control your genes.

-If you want more information on reducing your risk for heart disease, the American Heart Association has extensive patient education information on their website, including a special Go Red for Women section.
+Visit our website for more information on our Lifespan Cardiovascular Institute, and how we can help you.
+For more information on reducing your risk for heart disease, the American Heart Association has extensive patient education information on their website, including a special Go Red for Women section.

 So this month, and always, be good to your heart.

-George T Charlton, M.D., F.A.C.C.
+George T Charlton, MD, FACC